Baguirre03/sign-up-form/README.md

 ### This project ended on: Dec 21, 2022.
 ## Notes
-    I do not expect this one too long, most of my time will probably be spent on formmating -Took a little break from TOP for about a week and a half, completed JS section.
+    I do not expect this one too long, most of my time will probably be spent on formmating
+        - Took a little break from TOP for about a week and a half, completed JS section.
-        - Was interested to add stuff like sweetAlert and was super easy to use.
-Interesting and had a lot of fun witt this little project.
+        - Was interesting to add stuff like sweetAlert and was super easy to use.
     I hope to have a better understanding on the basics of forms and how I can format them better.
+    This was accomplished!